 Older travelers can get a bit of a break when it comes to security screening.
-For instance, if they're over 75, seniors do not have to take shoes off at airport security (though the shoes must still be swabbed for traces of explosives).
+For instance, if they're over 75, seniors do not have to take shoes off at airport security (although the shoes may still be swabbed for traces of explosives).
 They can also leave light jackets on.

 Medically required liquids and gels are not subject to the same size restrictions as other carry-on liquids.
-However, they will have to be screened separately, so you can speed things up by packing them all together in one Ziploc bag (but separate from your other liquids).
-Keep the medications in an easily accessible part of your carry-on bag and make sure you tell the Transportation Security Administration (TSA) officer about them when you get to the checkpoint.
+However, they need to be screened separately, so you can speed things up by packing them in a Ziploc bag that is separate from your other liquids.
+Keep the medications in an easily accessible part of your carry-on bag.
+Tell the Transportation Security Administration (TSA) officer about them when you get to the checkpoint.

-If you have some sort of disability or medical issue, you may want to fill out a TSA Notification Card so that you can communicate your condition in a clear and discreet manner.
+If you have a disability or medical issue, you may want to fill out a TSA Notification Card so you can communicate your condition clearly and discreetly.
 For example, if you have a metal hip implant, you can note it on the card so that the officer will know that you are likely to set off the metal detector.
-In that case, you would be subject to a pat-down or screening via full-body scanner.
+In that case, you would be subject to a pat-down or screening via a full-body scanner.

 Travelers of any age are eligible for TSA PreCheck, which gives them the privilege of not removing their shoes, belts, jackets, laptops, or liquids during screening at participating airports.
 To get TSA PreCheck, you must apply online, go through a short in-person appointment involving fingerprinting and a background check, and pay the $85 fee.
 (Some credit cards cover this fee or allow you to use frequent flyer points to pay for it; check with your credit card issuer.)
 If approved, you will be covered for five years.

 If you travel internationally, Global Entry works just like TSA PreCheck, with the added benefit of expedited lines for customs and immigration upon re-entering the U.S. It costs $100 for five years.